-Several types of models are presented in these exercises.
+There are several types of models presented in these exercises.
 The use of live flies in various types of environments to monitor population dynamics directly can serve as a model to represent other organisms, such as humans.
-The food-limitation environment in Module 2 models the effects of access to food on population growth.
+The food limitation environment in Module 2 models the effects of access to food on population growth.
 Students can use data from Module 1 and Module 3 to make predictions for Module 2 outcomes.
 In addition, they can create explanatory models to illustrate their explanations for observed outcomes.
-Throughout the investigations, models should be revisited and modified as more data are acquired and processes are discussed.
-Additional readings can substantiate students' claims and further their understanding.
-Thus, the four main aspects of using models (developing, evaluating, using, and revising) naturally fall into place with these population-dynamics investigations (Krajcik & Merritt, 2012).

-In conjunction with these modules, we have developed computer simulations that demonstrate the same principles.
+Throughout the investigations, models should be revisited and modified as more data is acquired and processes are discussed.
+Additional readings can substantiate student claims and further their understanding.
+Thus, the four main aspects in using models (Developing, Evaluating, Using, and Revising) naturally fall into place with these population dynamic investigations (Krajcik and Merritt, 2012).
+In conjunction with these modules, we also have developed computer simulations that demonstrate the same principles.
 Using Netlogo modeling software, students can run a simulation that corresponds to each module.
 Just as in the live models, students will be able to alter specific variables, such as amount of food and number of initial females, to test their hypotheses.
 In the space of one classroom session, they can run several experiments to explore effects of several variables because of the short time necessary to run each trial.
-Computer simulations are both cheaper and faster to implement than their live counterparts because the software is free and the time to run computer simulations is significantly less than for the live experiments.
-In one class session, students can easily address other situations, such as the number of males in the initial population (i.e., three males compared to one male).
+Computer simulations are both cheaper and faster to implement than their live counterparts because the software is free and the time to run computer simulations is significantly less than the live experiments.
+With ease students can address other situations, such as the number of males in the initial population (i.e., three males compared to one male) in one class session.
 All three modules for the computational focus could, in fact, be completed within a single class period.
-In most cases, it's best to use simulations after the students have experienced the physical phenomena (Sneider et al., 2014), because computer simulations remove the personal interaction of running live experiments and can leave students unclear about the authenticity of simulation outcomes.
+"In most cases simulations are best used after students experience the physical phenomena," (Sneider et. al., 2014) since the computer simulations remove the personal interaction of running live experiments and can leave students unclear about the authenticity of simulation outcomes.